galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 #### Make contigs from paired-end reads

-In this experiment we used paired-end sequencing, this means sequencing was done from from both ends of each fragment, resulting in an overlap in the middle.
+In this experiment we used paired-end sequencing, this means sequencing was done from both ends of each fragment, resulting in an overlap in the middle.
 We will now combine these pairs of reads into *contigs*.

 ![Merging into contigs](../../images/16S_merge_contigs.png)